 New Jersey Legalizes Recreational Cannabis

 On February 22, 2021, Gov. Murphy signed three bills related to cannabis legalization in the state.
-The laws largely did not impact employers until August 21, when the New Jersey Cannabis Regulatory Commission (CRC) finalized their rules around the sale and use of cannabis.
+The laws largely did not impact employers until August 21, when the New Jersey Cannabis Regulatory Commission (CRC) finalized its rules around the sale and use of cannabis.
 As states continue to create new marijuana laws or make changes to existing ones, it’s vital that employers remain updated.
 Protecting workplaces against drug abuse and misuse, especially with safety-sensitive positions, is paramount to the success and reputation of a company and the health and safety of its employees.

 How Are New Jersey Employers Impacted?

 Effective immediately, an employer cannot refuse to hire, employ, discharge, or take adverse action against an individual in terms of compensation, terms, or other privileges of employment because the individual uses cannabis.
 Federally or DOT-mandated programs require no changes.
 Cannabis use remains prohibited in the workplace, and employers may still enact and enforce policies pertaining to cannabis use in the workplace.
 Additionally, employers are not required to exempt anyone from any requirement of federal law or regulations.
 Companies with employees in New Jersey need to decide under what circumstances they intend to test for marijuana and when they will not.
-It is strongly recommended to consult with your corporate legal counsel to confirm that your panel meets these testing requirements and the new law.
+It is strongly recommended that you consult with your corporate legal counsel to confirm that your panel meets these testing requirements and the new law.

 As described by the legislation, employers can now test employees for cannabis under the following circumstances: